crimsonherb/terraform-aws-cloudflare/README.md

 Practice project to deploy a static website using Terraform, AWS (S3 Bucket), and Cloudflare(Domain).

 Idea here is to allow me deploy a basic website but the infrastructure would be setup through Terraform

+Currently still need to streamline the following:
+Data going into S3 bucket
+Role permissions